-Born into a working class Dublin family, Elizabeth was as a midwife at the National Maternity Hospital.
-She and her best friend, Julia Grenan, embraced the nationalist and feminist fervor of early 20th century Dublin as suffragettes, fluent Irish speakers, members of Cumann na mBan (the women’s paramilitary organization), trained in weaponry and first aid by Countess Markievicz herself.
+Born into a working-class Dublin family, Elizabeth was as a midwife at the National Maternity Hospital.
+She and her best friend, Julia Grenan, embraced the nationalist and feminist fervor of early 20th-century Dublin as suffragettes, fluent Irish speakers, members of Cumann na mBan (the women’s paramilitary organization), trained in weaponry and first aid by Countess Markievicz herself.
 They were also life partners whose sexuality remained as hidden as their bravery.
 “The love that dare not speak its name” had destroyed the life and reputation of fellow Dubliner, Oscar Wilde, who died in disgrace only 16 years earlier.
-Surely this resonated with Elizabeth, Julia and other lesbian soldiers most notably Dr. Kathleen Lynn; Madeleine ffrench-Mullen; the cross-dressing Maureen Skinnider, who was shot three times at the GPO; and the bi-sexual Abbey actress Helene Maloney.
+Surely this resonated with Elizabeth, Julia and other lesbian soldiers most notably Dr. Kathleen Lynn; Madeleine French-Mullen; the cross-dressing Maureen Skinnider, who was shot three times at the GPO; and the bisexual Abbey actress Helene Maloney.

 Easter Monday, April 24 to Easter Thursday, April 27

-On Easter Monday morning, Elizabeth and Julia rushed to the epicenter of the action, the GPO, reporting to James Connelly and his assistant, Winifred Carney.
-They spent the week, with medicine and ammunition hidden in their skirts, braving constant gunfire to run dispatches from the GPO to outpost battalions, managing, at the same time, to nurse wounded soldiers and civilians.
+On Easter Monday morning, Elizabeth and Julia rushed to the epicenter of the action, the GPO, reporting to James Connolly and his assistant, Winifred Carney.
+They spent the week with medicine and ammunition hidden in their skirts, braving constant gunfire to run dispatches from the GPO to outpost battalions, managing, at the same time, to nurse wounded soldiers and civilians.